 But wine collecting is more than just a numbers game for most of us.
 We do it because we enjoy it.
 For some of us, it’s the process of collecting that we enjoy, even more than the drinking.

 So if we have a great wine cellar, and if we also wish to acquire wines in hopes of future value increases, where do we look?
 We know that factors that affect wine pricing include the quality of the vintage, supply and demand, ratings from critics, etc. Assessing investment potential goes beyond that however.
 Wines with true value appreciation potential must have a combination of brand equity and prestige, along with international appeal.

 For example, French red Bordeaux, particularly from the prestigious chateaux, tends to benefit more significantly from bottle aging than many other wines.
 These wines, sometimes, bitter and tannic and nearly undrinkable upon release, tend to improve dramatically over time and are known to have long maturation periods.
-They also are considered to be long lived wines often lasting 100 years and more.
+They are also considered to be long-lived wines, some lasting 100 years and more.
 By the time these wines are truly ready to drink, the supply of them is dramatically reduced, and prices have escalated significantly.
 Certain wines from Italy and the Rhone and Burgundy regions of France have similar characteristics.

-So while it may be challenging to establish the value of a wine investment in purely quantitative terms, the flip-side is that it offers to some a great deal more on the qualitative side.
-And if our personal financial situation allows us to acquire some of the rarest treasures born in great vintage years, our investments in wine may yield excellent returns as well – as long as we are willing to part with them!
+So, while it may be challenging to establish the value of a wine investment in purely quantitative terms, the flip-side is that it offers to some a great deal more on the qualitative side.
+And if our personal financial situation allows us to acquire some of the rarest treasures born in great vintage years, our investments in wine may yield excellent returns as well – as long as we care for them properly and are at some point willing to part with them!